mikekelly/hal_specification/hal_specification.md

 * [(C#) Tavis.Hal][23]
 * [(C#) HALClient][13]
 * [(C#) WCF Media Type Formatter][14]
-* [(Java) HalBuilder][11]
+* [(Java) halbuilder-java][11]
+* [(Scala) halbuilder-scala][24]
 * [(Eiffel) HAL][22]
+* [Test Representations][25]

 ### Discussion Group

 If you have any questions or feedback about HAL, you can message the [HAL-discuss mailing list][2].

 ## General Description

 HAL is a simple way of linking with JSON or XML.

 It provides a set of conventions for expressing hyperlinks to, and embeddedness of, related resources - the rest of a HAL document is just plain old JSON or XML.

-HAL is a bit like HTML for machines, in that it is designed to drive many different types of application.
-The difference is that HTML is intended for presenting a graphical hypertext interface to a 'human actor', whereas HAL is intended for presenting a machine hypertext interface to 'automated actors'.
+HAL is a bit like HTML for machines, in that it is generic and designed to drive many different types of application.
+The difference is that HTML has features for presenting a graphical hypermedia interface to a 'human actor', whereas HAL is intended for presenting a machine hypertext interface to 'automated actors'.

-This document contains a formalised specification of HAL.
-For a friendlier, more pracitcal introduction to HAL you can read this article: [JSON Linking with HAL][3]
+This document is a relatively formal specification of HAL.
+For a friendlier, more pracitcal introduction to HAL you can read this
+article: [JSON Linking with HAL][3]

 HAL has two main components: Resources and Links.
 * Resources can have their own state, links, and other embedded resources.
 * Links have a link relation (rel) that signals how to interpret the target resource.

-Below is an image illustrating HAL's information model:
+Below is an image that roughly illustrates how a HAL representation is
+structured:

 ![The HAL Information model][4]